eco-stats/web/README.md

 The following have been set up to be similarly easy to add new content to.
 Hopefully it should be simple to extrapolate the editing of `.yml` files to the following, but ask Kevin or Kento if you need help.
 - News (`_data/news.yml`)
 - Group photos (`_data/photos.yml`, images go in `images/grouppic/`)
-- Open source software (`_data/software.yml`, logos go in `images/logopic`)
-- Research relevant to Connor's directions on the "Research" page (`_data/research.yml`)
-- WIP: The carousel highlighting recent work still needs to be refactored to be easily editable with `.yml` files.
-For now, they are manually declared in `_includes/carousel.html` with pictures in `image/carouselpic`)